Closed Head Injuries

 Moderate or Severe Injury

-- Making burr holes through the scalp and skull to allow excess fluid to drain out.
+- Burr holes made through the skull to allow excess fluid to drain

-- Craniotomy —removing a section of the skull to allow room for swollen tissue.
-May be needed if the brain is swelling.
+- Craniotomy to remove a section of the skull to allow room for swollen tissue

 - Riding a bike or motorcycle

 - Catching, batting, or running bases in baseball or softball

 Falling is a common cause in older adults.
 The risk may be lowered by:

 - Using handrails when walking up and down stairs

 - Having safety gates by stairs and safety guards by windows

 - Keeping walkways clear to avoid tripping